zhangyunhao116/wyhash/readme.md

 ## wyhash

-A Go implementation of the 64-bit *wyhash* algorithm with a lot of optimizations. (final version 1)
+A Go implementation of the 64-bit *wyhash* algorithm with a lot of optimizations. (final version 1 and final version 3)

 original C++ implementation: https://github.com/wangyi-fudan/wyhash